-The course provides you with the artistic and technical skills of the blend between Art and Games that will enable you to achieve the work you want in varied situations.
+The course provides you with the technical skills of computer games that will enable you to achieve the work you want in varied situations.
 It is essential that you know your equipment and can apply the relevant tool to the task.
-This must be paired with a contextual and historical understanding of Concept Art within the relevant Games context so you know why you are working in a particular manner and the best pipeline and workflows for each task.
+This must be paired with a contextual and historical understanding of computer games, so you know why you are working in a particular manner.
 The final facet of your learning is the application of this knowledge to industry-based situations, which will be experienced through live-briefs and work placements.